keithfancher/tvmv/README.md

 `tvmv` can not yet handle multi-episode files.
 Which is to say, if you have a *single* file which contains *multiple* episodes, `tvmv` will simply fail to parse that file.
-(Of course this only applies when using `-a`/`--auto-detect` mode.
+(Of course this only applies when using autodetect mode.
 "Dumb mode" doesn't parse the filenames at all.)

 The remaining files will still parse as expected.
 For example, with the following three files, *one* of which is a double episode: